Nancy Hogshead-Makar: Professional career

 Hogshead returned to Duke University to finish her undergraduate degree in 1984.
 During the summer of 1985, Hogshead interned at the Women's Sports Foundation, at the urging of Donna de Varona.
-The organization had a strong influence on her career direction and she has worked with the organization for thirty years.
-She served on the board of trustees from 1987 to 1993 and as its president from 1993 to 1994.
+She served on the organization's board of trustees from 1987 to 1993 and as its president from 1993 to 1994.
 She was their Legal Adviser from 2003 to 2010, and was their Senior Director of Advocacy from 2010 to 2014.

-In 2014, Hogshead-Makar founded Champion Women.

-Legal career

-Hogshead is a high-profile advocate of gender equity in sports and a specialist on Title IX of the Education Amendments of 1972.
 After receiving her J.D. degree from Georgetown University Law Center, Hogshead returned to Jacksonville for private practice at Holland & Knight, LLP.
 She represented student-athletes and universities in Title IX matters.

-From 2001 – 2013, Hogshead-Makar was a tenured professor on the faculty at Florida Coastal School of Law (FCSL) in Jacksonville, where she taught first-year torts and sports law courses, including "Gender Equity in Athletics".
+From 2001 – 2013, Hogshead-Makar was a tenured professor on the faculty at Florida Coastal School of Law (FCSL).

 From 2004 – 2012 she was the co-chair of the American Bar Association (ABA) Committee on the Rights of Women.

+In 2007, she co-edited the book Equal Play; Title IX and Social Change with economist Andrew Zimbalist.
+From 2007 – 2010, she served on the Florida Governor's Council on Physical Fitness.
+The council provided Governor Charlie Crist with a state plan of action to promote physical fitness and nutrition, particularly among children.

 From 2009 – 2013 she was a board member on The Forum for the Scholarly Study of Intercollegiate Athletics in Higher Education, and served on the editorial board of the Journal of Intercollegiate Sport.

 Since 2011, she has served as a board member on the Aspen Institute, "Sport and Society".
 She was an advisory board member of the Association of Title IX Administrators from 2011 – 2017.

-From 2007 – 2010, she served on the Florida Governor's Council on Physical Fitness.
-The council provided Governor Charlie Crist with a state plan of action to promote physical fitness and nutrition, particularly among children.

-She was an evaluator for missed drug tests by the United States Anti-Doping Agency from 2003 to 2014.

-She was a founding member of FCSL's Sports Law Center, offering students a certificate in Sports Law program, from 2004 – 2013.

-Hogshead-Makar has testified in Congress numerous times and has served on two Presidential committees on gender in sports.

-In 2007, she co-edited the book Equal Play; Title IX and Social Change with economist Andrew Zimbalist.

-She has written numerous scholarly and lay articles.
-She is widely quoted and interviewed on topics related to gender equity, including participation, treatment, scholarships, sexual harassment and assault, preventing trans women from participating in women's sports, and pregnancy discrimination.
+Asthma

+During the 1984 Olympics, she missed winning a fifth medal by 7/100th of a second, when she suffered a bronchial spasm that led to a diagnosis of asthma.
+From 1984 to 1996, Hogshead-Makar lectured around the world about asthma management.
+GlaxoSmithKline sponsored her as she spoke to over 100 groups each year across the US and internationally.
+Hogshead earned the title of National Spokesperson for the American Lung Association.
+Hogshead authored the 1990 book, Asthma and Exercise, the first comprehensive book on the topic of asthma and sports.

 Personal life

 Hogshead married Scott Makar, a fellow lawyer at Holland & Knight, on October 10, 1999.
-Her husband served as Florida Solicitor General upon his appointment by Florida Attorney General Bill McCollum in February 2007.
-He is currently a state appellate judge, a member of the Florida First District Court of Appeal.
 They have a son, Aaron, and twin daughters, Helen Clare and Millicent.